Luvvy420/LuvvyAIO/README.md

 ---

 ## Why I built it
 this whole project feels reminds me of my diablo 2 open battle.net days! except now the “hero editor” is my compiler, and the battlefield is no longer the blood moor.
-I love testing & being creative with solutions!
-I live for that “omgg it's working!!” moment!
+I love testing, experimenting, and finding creative solutions.
+I live for that “omgg it’s working!!” moment.

 ---